-Customer deposits grew from TZS 65,415 million in 2021 to TZS 71,152 million in 2021 a 9% growth, reflecting improved liquidity environment in the banking industry, coupled with the bank's measures in mobilizing stable and long-term funding options to fuel the predicted balance sheet growth.
-The bank has continued to strengthen its deposit base by launching new and innovative digital products that are tailored to the customer needs.
-Loans and Advances to customers increased by TZS 2,942 million to reach TZS 60,658 million (2021: TZS 57,716 million) reflecting the bank's initiatives to strengthen the business ties it has with the customers by providing credit related solutions.
+Customer deposits grew by 17% which is TZS 12,959 Million, from TZS 71,152 Million in 2022 to TZS 83,750 Million in 2023, reflecting improved liquidity environment in the banking industry, coupled with the bank's measures in mobilizing stable and long-term funding options to fuel the predicted balance sheet growth.
+The bank has continued to strengthen its deposit base by utilizing its innovative digital products that are tailored to the customer needs.
+Deposits from banks increased from TZS 6,200 Million in 2022 to TZS 6,400 Million in 2023.
+Loans and Advances to customers increased by TZS 13,428 Million to reach TZS 74,086 Million (2022: TZS 60,658 Million) reflecting the bank's initiatives to strengthen the business ties it has with the customers by providing credit related solutions.
+This highlights reveals that while the loan book grew by 22%, interest income from loan book grew by only 1% due to deliberate effort done by management to lower the interest rates for some poor performing loans to attract its recoveries.
+This campaign helped to recover the significant amount of loans in arrears and improved the none-performing loans from 5.2% of 2022 to 4.9% of 2023.